Philosophers have always grappled with questions. “Is there a God or not?”, for example. Or, “Do you need a God in order to be moral?”

-Those are philosophical conversations that are very compelling, but the question here is not so much is there a god or not.
+Those are philosophical conversations that are very compelling, but the question here is not so much “Is there a God or not?”
 We’re interested in the people who think there isn’t.

-About 15 years ago my research was primarily looking at religion sociologically, but it started to dawn on me that more and more Americans were becoming non-religious and more and more people around the world were becoming non-religious.
+About 15 years ago, my research was primarily looking at religion sociologically, but it started to dawn on me that more and more Americans were becoming non-religious and more and more people around the world were becoming non-religious.

-But, there was no rigorous social scientific study of non-religious people, non-religious families, non religious movements.
-Secular studies take seriously the fact that more and more people are living their lives without religion and that non-religious movements and ideologies play a significant role in human thought, culture and politics.
+There was really no disciplinary home to talk about this phenomena: atheism, agnosticism, skepticism, humanism, naturalism, rationalism; these things have been discussed here and there, but there was no rigorous social scientific study of non-religious people, non-religious families, non-religious movements.
+Secular studies takes seriously the fact that more and more people are living their lives without religion and that non-religious movements and ideologies play a significant role in human thought, culture and politics.

 Passion is everything and it’s actually what motivates all my academic work.

-If I can’t get genuinely excited about an idea, a theory a study I’m not going to present it to students and that’s what keeps me going in the classroom because I actually like enjoying what we’re talking about I don’t know why I’m so obsessed with secularity and secularism and secular studies it’s not like I think of like okay what’s motivating me I’m just going.
-I’m just going.
+If I can’t get genuinely excited about an idea, a theory, a study, I’m not going to present it to students.
+And that’s what keeps me going in the classroom because I actually like enjoying what we’re talking about.
+I don’t know why I’m so obsessed with secularity and secularism and secular studies; it’s not like I think, “What’s motivating me?”